koalificationio/terraform-provider-webhookrelay/website/docs/r/input.html.markdown

 * `description` - (Optional) Input description.
 * `status_code` - (Optional) Specify what should Webhook Relay return to HTTP clients that call this endpoint.
 * `response_body` - (Optional) Response body can be any text, JSON or XML payload.
+* `headers` - (Optional) A map of headers and their values to be sent as a response to webhook.

 ## Attributes Reference